academicsprovider/test-acpapi/README.md

 # test-acpapi

 1) Install fresh laravel project
-2) craete migration and seeder for the database which should have 3 user roles
+2) Create migration and seeder for the database which should have 3 user roles (Relational Database Management)
   a) Student
   b) Teacher
   c) Institute